The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 Reject code R0000-504-02

-As with the primary and secondary taxpayer, the IRS uses data provided by the SSA to verify the name and SSN.
-This reject code indicates a mismatch between a dependent’s SSN and the first four letters of their last name.
-The reject message will indicate the dependent in question, so if the message says, “Additional Information: XXX-XX-1234”, the dependent whose SSN ends in 1234 is the one triggering the reject.
+Like primary and secondary taxpayer, the IRS uses data provided by the SSA to verify a dependent’s name and SSN.
+Reject code R0000-504-02 occurs when a mismatch between a dependent’s SSN (or ITIN) and the first four letters of their last name in the IRS records.

 To correct reject code R0000-504-02:

-- Verify the dependent’s last name and SSN or ITIN with their Social Security card or ITIN card.
+- Verify the dependent’s last name and SSN or ITIN using their Social Security card or ITIN card.
 If the data entered on the return is incorrect, make the correction and retransmit the return.
-Note that if the dependent has multiple middle or last names, the SSA may not be using the correct last name.
+Be aware that if the dependent has multiple middle or last names, the SSA may not be using the correct last name.

-- If you have verified the information and the return is still being rejected, advise your client to contact the SSA to verify the dependent’s last name.
-If a correction is required, it may take the SSA up to 10 days to notify the IRS after they have updated their files.
-Afterward, an electronic return can be resubmitted.
+- If the information is correct and the return is still being rejected, advise your client to contact the SSA to verify the dependent’s information on file.
+If the SSA makes a correction, it may take up to 10 days for the updates to be transmitted to the IRS .
+Once the IRS database is updated, an electronic return can be resubmitted.

 Reject code IND-517-01

-This code indicates that a dependent on the return has already been included as the primary taxpayer or spouse on another return, but they did not indicate that they were someone else’s dependent.
-This rejection is common on the returns of parents who are still claiming a young adult who also files their own tax return.
+Reject code IND-517-01 occurs when a dependent listed on the return has already been claimed as the primary taxpayer or spouse on another return, and did not indicate that they were eligible to be claimed as a dependent on someone else’s return.

 To correct reject code IND-517-01:

-- Your client will have to file a paper return, with or without the dependent.
-If filing with the dependent, the dependent will need to file an amended return indicating they are a dependent on someone else’s return.
+- If filing with the dependent claimed, the dependent must file an amended return indicating that they are a dependent on someone else’s return.

 Reject code R0000-507-01